 “Our five IT staff support 170 staff, more than 1,850 students and 2,500 parents,” said Brett Seivers.
 “As we continue to roll out new services and extend them to students’ own devices, it’s a great help to be able to automate routine server administration through SUSE Manager.”

 In the future, many of these new services may not run in-house but on the public cloud.
 To address its secondary goal of setting up new services without investing in in-house infrastructure, the college has recently deployed three workloads on SLES on Amazon EC2, an enterprise-class computing environment.
 SUSE maintains the base operating system images for Amazon EC2, providing updates as soon as they are available.

 The college’s first steps into the public cloud have given it more flexibility and speed in deploying new services with the potential to make savings on software and hardware.

 “We’ve moved our external website, a directory server and an intranet site to the Amazon cloud,” said Brett Seivers.
 “The key benefit so far is the increased network bandwidth and availability we get from being hosted in a large, enterprise-class data center.
 We will potentially move other services into the cloud, ultimately reducing our investment in local infrastructure.”

 “SUSE Manager gives us a single point of control for applying all the necessary patches to selected servers and for scheduling those updates for times we’d rather be sleeping than working overtime!” said Brett Seivers.
 “The solution makes it easier to test patches before we apply them, so the quality of our server management processes is higher, too.
-SUSE Linux Enterprise Server is already very stable and secure, but with a number of critical services running on the platform, it’s great to know that we’re also deploying updates as SUSE makes them available.”
+SLES is already very stable and secure, but with a number of critical services running on the platform, it’s great to know that we’re also deploying updates as SUSE makes them available.”